 Students in this course will learn about the cell, cell organelles and processes, and transport.
 This course will also cover varying types of organisms that cause infection, the infection process, and microbe identification.
-The body's natural defense system as well as common bacteria, viruses, and fungi that cause disease will be covered including the response.
+The body's natural defense system, as well as common bacteria, viruses, and fungi that cause disease, will be covered including the response.
+Current and emerging global diseases that have the potential to reach or at current epidemic, endemic, or pandemic levels will be discussed including COVID-19.
 Group 2 course.

 Required Prerequisites SRG 101